mamorum/kaze/readme.md

 ## What is this ?
 Java Web Application Framework.

 Kaze means Wind in japanese.

+## Features
+- Simple and Fluent APIs
+- Light Weight
+- Routing
+- JSON Conversion
+- Java Type Conversion
+- Validation
+- Serving Static Contents

 ## How to get it ?